 Changing my answer all of those years ago was the beginning to a destructive end.
 Oh, the stories I could share.
 But, for now, we’ll stick to this one lesson on learning to trust your inner voice.

-Compelling Reasons to Trust Your Inner Voice
+A Profound Reason to Trust Your Inner Voice

 What is Your Inner Voice?

 Inner wisdom.
 Intuition.
 Gut.
 Instincts.
 Holy Spirit.
 God’s voice.
 It doesn’t really matter what you call it.
 The point is you have a God-given inner voice.

 For me, it’s a still, small voice that nudges my soul.
 I’ve also experienced it as a conviction or knowing.
 Other times it’s a gut instinct.